seiyria/Roguathia/README.md

 * Random colored stars on the respawn screen
 * Random dungeon afflictions/bonuses (+120% SP gain, -3 con, etc)
 * Pick better spells randomly
+  * Potions as well (possibly, players interact with these things)
   * don't always pick healing potions -- random potions if healing is not identified -- maybe some kind of weighting for situations to try new things? "danger sense"?
   * implement more spellbooks and wands that incorporate buffs (possibly if you're not in combat, attempt to buff yourself, based on the buffs you have)
 * Polymorph self